MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

   By default, the value of weight for all questions is 1.

-- **Point**: Point is the value assigned to individual answer options.The maximum point you can assign to an answer option is 100.
+- **Point**: Point is the value assigned to individual answer options.
+The maximum point you can assign to an answer option is 100.

-  By default, the point values are assigned in the ascending order of the the answer options.
+  By default, the point values are assigned in the ascending order of the answer options.

 The score of a question response is calculated by multiplying weight with the point value.
 All the question response scores are added to generate a survey-level score.